OpenMDAO/OpenMDAO-Framework/docs/quick-ref/sphinx.rst

      EPA City Driving Profile

-Adding extra lines/maintaining like breaks
+Adding Extra Lines/Maintaining Line Breaks
 ------------------------------------------

 If you want to add an extra line after a graphic or table, use the vertical bar ("|")